 Admission to the program also requires completion of the Helena College application for admission and the nursing program application.
 Nursing applications are available through the nursing department at the Donaldson Campus of Helena College.
 Deadlines can be obtained from the nursing department and will be posted on the webpage.
 A regular student may apply while enrolled in the prerequisite courses with acceptance to the program to be determined after the current completed semester grades are finalized.
 A general physical examination is part of the application process as well as all immunization records, including tuberculosis testing using the PPD or chest x-ray; Hepatitis B vaccine (a series of three injections); MMR series (those born before 1956 who did not receive the MMR will have to complete a titer); illness or vaccination for Varicella (chicken pox); Polio, Tetanus, and Hep C. A 70% or above on the TEAS exam is required.
-A regular RN student must obtain a 2.75 GPA in order to apply to the regular cohort of the RN program.
+A regular RN student must obtain a 2.75 GPA in the pre-requisite course work in order to apply to the regular cohort of the RN program.

-In addition to the above, LPN and BSN Pathway students are required to have their LPN license as well as 3 Letters of Reference.
+In addition to the above, LPN Bridge curriculum students are required to have their LPN license, three (3) Letters of Reference, and have at least a year's experience as an LPN.

-Beginning in in the Spring of 2019, the RN applicant will be required to write a paper in APA format as part of the application criteria.
+The RN applicant will be required to write a paper in APA format as part of the application criteria.
 Information about this paper can be obtained from the Nursing Department.